 3. All entries must be in English, dubbed in English or contain on-screen English subtitles.
 Non-English entries submitted without dubbing or on-screen English subtitles will be automatically disqualified.

-4. Entries must be postmarked by the deadline date.
+4. Entries must be be submitted by deadline dates.

-6. We do not require, but STRONGLY RECOMMEND providing an "all audiences" trailer for your film in online format.
-This will greatly increase your chances of being included in potential television promotions for the Festival.
+6. We do not require, but STRONGLY RECOMMEND providing an "all audiences" trailer (downloadable) for your film in online format.
+This will greatly increase your chances of being included in all social media promotions for the Festival and social media is what this festival relies upon for advertising and promotion.

 7. For each accepted entry, the Sunscreen Film Festival will allocate up to four (4) filmmaker passes to all festival events.
 A representative of your film must pick up all passes at check-in.

-8. Based upon availability, Sunscreen will arrange lodging or discounts at hotels for filmmakers traveling to the Festival.
-This is dependent on budget and is provided on a first come, first serve basis.
+8. Based upon availability, Sunscreen will arrange discounts at hotels for filmmakers traveling to the Festival.
+This is provided on a first come, first serve basis.

 1. Only complete entries (including entry, payment, and media file) will be processed and considered for screening.

-4. Films promoting or advertising products or services for "for profit" companies (excluding music videos) will not be given consideration.
+3. Films promoting or advertising products or services for "for-profit" companies (excluding music videos) will not be given consideration.

-13. Productions must be entered by the primary rights holder or their authorized representative.
+11. Productions must be entered by the primary rights holder or their authorized representative.
 If you are acting on the behalf of the rights holder of the film, you may be required to furnish proof of authorization.
+Films already steaming or available for purchase, films that have aired on a broadcast, cable or VOD platform for wide viewing by a general audience will not be accepted.